lewisbennett/dialog-messaging/README.md

 ## Getting Started (non-MvvmCross)

 DialogMessaging relies on [ViewPump](https://github.com/lewisbennett/viewpump).
 Add a reference to the project and see the GitHub page for getting started.
+You should initialize the ViewPump service before StylingX to allow StylingX to register with ViewPump.

 Add a reference to `DialogMessaging.Core` and `DialogMessaging`.
 At the entry point for your app call `DialogMessaging.MessagingService.Init()`.

 ### Additional Steps for Android

 Inside the `Init` method you must provide an Activity or Application reference.

-Add DialogMessaging's ViewPump interceptor by calling `ViewPump.ViewPumpService.Instance.Interceptors.Add(new DialogMessagingInterceptor())`.

 ## Customization